T

 landmark

-A stunning medieval castle situated on an island in Lake Galvė, Trakai is one of Lithuania's most iconic landmarks.
-Explore its fortifications, museums, and enjoy the picturesque setting.
+A stunning medieval castle situated on an island in Lake Galvė, Trakai Castle is one of Lithuania's most iconic landmarks.
+Explore its red-brick towers, courtyards, and museum exhibits detailing its history.

-• Take a boat trip on Lake Galvė for different perspectives of the castle.
+• Take a boat trip around the lake for different views of the castle.

 2. Midday